iuli4n/AR-CYBS-UnityArduinoMultiplayerXR/Future/Current_Todos.md

 * New scene with more objects

-* HL: does ObjectMenu and ImageMenu move in the same way [colliders are different] ** [not done, seems complicated because menus are spawned] Object / Image menu: position networked
+* HL: does ObjectMenu and ImageMenu move in the same way [colliders are different] ** [not done, seems complicated because menus are spawned, how about dont regenerate menus] Object / Image menu: position networked

 ** HL: TEST object/image menu RPC for open/close
 * HL TEST: trash can